Lite SDK (Enrollment Android)

 If you are using the onActivityResult method but did not inform a requestCode when calling the startEnrollment in Step 3, you must use the YUNO_ENROLLMENT_REQUEST_CODE provided by Yuno.

-1. First, override the onActivityResult method.
-It ensures that the hierarchy calls are respected.
+1. Override the onActivityResult method.
+This ensures that the hierarchy calls are respected.

 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {